rischpierre/ayon-shotgrid/services/ami/ami/weekly_status_report/README.md

 - [x] get the fields from the template for shots
 - [x] make a shot and asset tab and fill them up
 - [x] start filling up the overview
+- [ ] reoganize the ami code with core and the amis,
 - [ ] prepare the questions for the meeting
     - [ ] filter the shots and assets with updated date ? (meeting)
 - [ ] do I need to put ami_server.py somewhere because it seems to be related to the create delivery only